haxeui/haxeui-guides/001-Guides/000-Modules.md

 Modules allow you to do and configure many things inside and application/library:

 * Compile resources into an application (as haxe resources)
-* Expose component classes and packages (as well as aliasing them)
+* Expose component classes and packages
 * Create component classes from markup (eg: xml) files
 * Set-up which classes scriptlets have access to (and stop them be eliminated by dead code elimination)
 * Create and append to themes